What is Urban Sketching?

 Practising sketching from photos of similar scenes to what you might pick when outside will really help to build your sketching ability and in turn your confidence to get outside and sketch.

-In this post, I go into further details of how to practice the skills required for urban sketching from the comfort of your own home.
+In this post, I go into further detail on how to practice the skills required for urban sketching from the comfort of your own home.

 As we have been reminded by a global pandemic, you can create urban sketches from home.
 Just check out the hashtag #uskathome on Instagram for inspiration.